Managing Personal Finances during COVID-19

 2. A cheaper option is likely to be through Heathcare.gov (known as Obamacare).
 The registration process will tell you if you qualify for Medicaid or the Children’s Health Insurance Program (CHIP).

 If you are furloughed, you will likely have the option to continue paying for health insurance—check with your employer to see how to make contributions while going without a paycheck.

-Over 80 percent of Americans will get a coronavirus stimulus check.
-Individuals with income under $75,000 will receive $1,200 plus $500 per child under the age of 17.
-Reduced checks will go to individuals making between $75,000 and $99,000.
-Married couples who filed their taxes jointly will also receive $2,400 plus the child benefit if their combined income is below $150,000.
+In April, the CARES Act provided a $1,200 stimulus to individuals who met certain conditions.
+Individuals with income under $75,000 received $1,200 plus $500 per child under the age of 17.
+Reduced checks went to individuals making between $75,000 and $99,000.
+Married couples who filed their taxes jointly also received $2,400 plus the child benefit if their combined income was below $150,000.

-Your stimulus calculation will use the adjusted gross income from either your 2019 or 2018 (if you have not filed your return for 2019 yet) federal tax return.
-If you have not filed for 2019 yet and made less income in 2019, file as soon as possible to get a larger stimulus check.
-If you have not filed for 2019 yet and made more income in 2019 than in 2018, then consider delaying filing until after the stimulus checks are sent out.
+The stimulus calculation used the adjusted gross income from either a 2019 or 2018 (if the 2019 return had not been filed yet) federal tax return.
+For those who had not filed for 2019 yet and made less income in 2019, it was recommended they file as soon as possible to get a larger stimulus check.
+For those who had not filed for 2019 yet and made more income in 2019 than in 2018, the recommendation was to delay filing until after the stimulus checks were sent out.